import-js/eslint-plugin-import/docs/rules/no-internal-modules.md

 ## Rule Details

-This rule has one option, `allow` which is an array of [minimatch/glob patterns](https://github.com/isaacs/node-glob#glob-primer) patterns that whitelist paths and import statements that can be imported with reaching.
+This rule has two mutally exclusive options that are arrays of [minimatch/glob patterns](https://github.com/isaacs/node-glob#glob-primer) patterns:

+- `allow` that include paths and import statements that can be imported with reaching.
+- `forbid` that exclude paths and import statements that can be imported with reaching.

 ### Examples